awsdocs/aws-marketplace-user-guide-for-sellers/doc_source/container-product-getting-started.md

 To update the pricing details for your container product, you must use a product load form \(PLF\)\.
 The PLF for your product is a spreadsheet that contains information about your product\.
 The following procedure outlines using the PLF to update information about your product, including pricing details\.

 **Note**
-For more information about pricing models for container products, see [Container product pricing](pricing-container-products.md)\.
+For more information about pricing models for container products, see [Container products pricing](pricing-container-products.md)\.
 Your pricing and metering must be aligned\.
 For more information about metering with container products, see [Hourly and custom metering with AWS Marketplace Metering Service](container-products-billing-integration.md#entitlement-and-metering-for-paid-products)\.

 **To update pricing for your container product by using the product load form**